Skip to main content

 In order to be eligible for an Erasmus grant, project proposals for European Youth Together must comply with the following criteria:

-• NGOs (including European Youth NGOs and national Youth Councils) working in the field of Youth;
+• NGOs (including European Youth NGOs and national Youth Councils) working in the field of Youth

-• public authorities at local, regional or national level;
+• public authorities at local, regional or national level

-Such organisations can, for example, be:
+Beneficiaries can, for example, be:

-• a non-profit organisation, association, NGO (including European Youth NGOs);
+• a non-profit organisation, association, NGO (including European Youth NGOs)

-• a national Youth Council;
+• a national Youth Council

-• a public authority at local, regional or national level;
+• a public authority at local, regional or national level

-• an education or research institution;
+• an education or research institution

-• a foundation;
+• a foundation

 Duration of the project